 SB 375 required the CARB to set regional targets for reductions from light duty passenger vehicle emission.
-After a lengthy review process and input from the regional transportation planning agencies, the CARB adopted a Fresno County target reduction in passenger vehicle CO2e per capita of 6 percent by 2020 and 13 percent by 2035 (CARB 2018).
-The City's VMT threshold of a 13 percent reduction in VMT per capita is indicative of a less than significant environmental impact established per SB 743 and corresponds to CARB's 13 percent by 2035 CO2e reduction target.
-The key strategies envisioned to achieve these CO2e reduction targets include:
+After a lengthy review process and input from the regional transportation planning agencies, the CARB adopted a Fresno County target reduction in passenger vehicle CO2e per capita of 4.7 percent by 2020 and 7.6 percent by 2035.
+The key strategies envisioned include: